 “Living like a warrior, not making war! (…) I’m not violently pacifist, but I don’t like war.
 I agree with Sun Tzu “The best general does not need to make war (…).
 So: living like a warrior?
 To begin with, a warrior is not necessarily a military man or a soldier.
 It is also not about masquerading as a samurai or sleeping with a sword at your side… For me, since I am not the reincarnation of Morihei Ueshiba and I can’t speak on his behalf, it is a way, a process of evolution for a man towards a higher stage of being.
 The way of the warrior is a dangerous way, not because you risk being killed by a volley of bullets in a heroic gesture immortalized by photographers, but simply because the spiritual defeats are numerous and the roadside dotted with those who gave up…”

-Since I am proceeding with this type of awareness, and since I am clear about the purpose of what I do and why I propose it to my students, I like the techniques of my Aikido, as well as the work underlying them.
+Since I am proceeding with this type of awareness and I am clear about the purpose of what I do and why I propose it to my students, I like the techniques of my Aikido, as well as the work underlying them.
 Personal disappointments, the state of the Aikido nation, the stupid things that many Aikido people say and do don’t change my thoughts an inch: Aikido is wonderful, its techniques effective and consistent with its purposes – although they can be improved and expanded for our new needs, like everything that is alive and in the making – its place in the world of Budo clear and defined.

 That in the world of Aikido there can also be a crazy anarchy of methods and approaches – and that this is extremely useful for those who want to build their empire and manage people and money – I don’t care much.
 The only thing to do is to have one’s goals clear, and to strive for them, regardless of what others are doing.

 Why are there still the poor and the oppressed in the world?
 Why is it that those who rule almost invariably turn out to be a combination of corrupt traitors and murderers?
-Why is scientific progress always distorted for the purposes of profit and not used for benefit of mankind?
+Why is scientific progress always distorted for the purposes of profit and not used for the benefit of mankind?
 Not much I can do there.
 I can only do my best in my dojo/extended family, as humans of goodwill have always done.
 We could start by living the good things we preach; everyone is well capable of criticizing everything and everyone, it doesn’t take much of an effort.
 To build something is definitely not for everyone.